Ex-Yale coach receives 5 months in prison in college admissions scandal

 Two parents were convicted in one trial, while another was acquitted in June.
 A federal judge in September ordered a new trial for a former University of Southern California water polo coach convicted of accepting bribes.

-Separately, Meredith also agreed to accept a $450,000 bribe directly from a California businessman without Singer's involvement to help his daughter gain admission.
+Separately, Meredith also agreed to accept a US$450,000 bribe directly from a California businessman without Singer's involvement to help his daughter gain admission.

 An unrelated stock fraud investigation involving that businessman led prosecutors to learn about Meredith, who in turn helped them uncover Singer's vast scheme.